jyoonbcit/1800_202230_DTC05/README.md

 ## General Info

-This browser based web application to ...
+This browser based web application was motivated by the difficulties new students had while looking for housing, restaurants and transit near the university of their choice.
+We want new students to be able to check the vicinities of their school of choice first before making the final choice to attend said school.

 * Hi, my name is Jihoon.
 I'm excited about this project because I want to learn how to work with others on making a program.
 * Hi, my name is Shuyi.
 I'm excited about this project because coding is fun.
 * Hi, my name is Justin.
 I'm excited about this project because I want to learn how to code and use git.

 ## Technologies